cri-o/cri-o/docs/crio.conf.5.md

   "io.kubernetes.cri-o.userns-mode" for configuring a user namespace for the pod.
   "io.kubernetes.cri-o.Devices" for configuring devices for the pod.
   "io.kubernetes.cri-o.ShmSize" for configuring the size of /dev/shm.
+  "io.kubernetes.cri-o.UnifiedCgroup.$CTR_NAME" for configuring the cgroup v2 unified block for a container.

 ## CRIO.IMAGE TABLE
 The `crio.image` table contains settings pertaining to the management of OCI images.